JordanLozinski/NullpoReplay/README.md

 # Features

 * Graph PPS, finesse, time, or pieces over time
-* Graph from multilple sources of replays (i.e, from different Nullpomino clients)
+* Graph from multiple sources of replays (i.e, from different Nullpomino clients)
 * Graphs a best fit line (in orange) for the data

 # Pictures